Great Escape: US somehow gets past Turkey, 93-92 in OT

 But it had to sweat this one out, all the way to the end.

 Middleton led the Americans with 15 points and Kemba Walker — who single-handedly erased a five-point U.S. deficit in overtime with a 3-pointer and another score sandwiched by his drawing an offensive foul — scored 14 in a game where Jayson Tatum had to make two of three free throws with one-tenth of a second left in regulation to save them.
+Tatum sprained his left ankle at the end of overtime, putting his status for at least the immediate future in doubt.

 Ilyasova led Turkey with 23 points.
 Melih Mahmutoglu had 18, Furkan Korkmaz scored 16 and Osman added 15 for Turkey.